We are delighted to announce the winner, runner-up, and finalists of Indiana Review‘s 2022 Fiction Prize, judged by K-Ming Chang.Read more…

-Indiana Review is currently able to offer free submissions for up to fifty Black and Indigenous writers for the 2021 Don Belton Fiction Reading Period!
+Indiana Review is currently able to offer free submissions for up to fifty Black or Indigenous writers for the 2021 Don Belton Fiction Reading Period!
 Each entry includes a year-long subscription to IR.
 Click here to submit.

 As with our general submissions, we seek literary fiction that has an intelligent sense of language, assumes a degree of risk, and has consequence beyond the world of its narrators.
 We are drawn to vivid, fresh characters and plots we haven’t seen before.